-Are you considering migrating your current WooCommerce site to BigCommerce?
-It makes sense to use their stable and scalable platform.
+Are you considering migrating WooCommerce to BigCommerce?
+It makes sense because BigCommerce developers prefer their stable and scalable platform.
 Besides reducing stress, the cost of ownership in some cases is 75% less.
-With BigCommerce, there is significantly less coding required, allowing your team to focus on more productive activities.
+With BigCommerce, there is significantly less coding required, allowing your in-house team or outsourced BigCommerce designers to focus on more productive activities.

-When Henna Caravan made the switch to BigCommerce, they realized a 33% increase in revenue through SEO and a 2X industry average conversion rate, all within two weeks of launch.
+When Henna Caravan made the switch to BigCommerce, they realized a 33% increase in revenue through BigCommerce SEO expert team management, saw, and a 2X industry average conversion rate, all within two weeks of launch.

-After moving to BigCommerce, Awesome GTI increased YoY revenue more than 95%, saw conversion rates increase nearly 15%, and almost a 17% increase in Average Order Value each year.
+After moving to BigCommerce, motor vehicle company, Awesome GTI increased YoY revenue by over 95%, saw conversion rates increase by nearly 15%.
+Also, they achieved almost a 17% increase in Average Order Value each year.

 Upon successful migration, you no longer have to worry about maintaining, debugging or patching the system.
 BigCommerce includes support plus knowledge base and training videos.

-This article is a short overview of the process of transferring an entire catalog from WooCommerce to BigCommerce.
+If you are migrating WooCommerce to BigCommerce, This article is a brief overview of the process of transferring an entire catalog.

 The Differences Between WooCommerce and BigCommerce